-The fate of these businesses are yet to be determined.
+The fate of these businesses is yet to be determined.

-Zheng noted that moments like this are all normal signs of a lengthy, stressful crypto winter which “basically wipes out many of the weak players.”
+Zheng said that moments like this are all normal signs of a lengthy, stressful crypto winter, which “basically wipes out many of the weak players.”

 On a positive note, however, Zheng said that the FTX collapse is unlikely to shake institutional investor confidence, at least for those investing in blockchain technology and certain cryptocurrencies such as Bitcoin and Ethereum.